sourcegraph/handbook/content/engineering/deployments/playbooks.md

 To create an account on [k8s.sgdev.org](https://k8s.sgdev.org), log in with your Sourcegraph Google account via OpenID Connect.

 To promote a user to site admin (required to make configuration changes), use the admin user credentials available in 1password (titled `k8s.sgdev.org admin user`) to log in to [k8s.sgdev.org](https://k8s.sgdev.org), and go to the [users page](https://k8s.sgdev.org/site-admin/users) to promote the desired user.

+## Cloudflare Configuration

+For documentation on how to configure Cloudflare's WAF and rate limiter, see the [security documentation](./security.md#cloudflare).